 VALUE FOR MONEY: 5/5

 For £16.99 this does-the-job headset is well worth the money.
-Reliability and high build quality win out over functioning but unimpressive audio and a few design quirks.
-It’ll do exactly what you need it to with little compromise, delivering adequate technical performance with comfort and blazing blue light.
+Reliability and high build quality win out over-functioning but unimpressive audio and a few design quirks.
+The GS2000 will do exactly what you need it to with little compromise, delivering adequate technical performance with comfort and blazing blue light.
 Some people might find its appearance a little ostentatious for what it is, but the solidity of the hardware itself can’t be questioned.

 Taking a chance on cheap peripherals can be an exercise in buyer beware, but next time you’re looking for some new headgear that won’t empty your bank account, you should definitely consider one of Kotion’s products.